 This document is designed to provide guidance to those businesses licensed under the Financial Services Act 20081, or registered under the Designated Businesses (Registration and Oversight) Act 2015.
-These persons, which are businesses in the regulated sector as defined by Schedule 4 to the Proceeds of Crime Act 2008 ("POCA") are referred to throughout this document as "Relevant Persons".
+These persons, which are businesses in the regulated sector as defined by Schedule 4 to the Proceeds of Crime Act 2008 ("POCA") are referred to throughout this document as "relevant persons".
 Other persons included in Schedule 4 to POCA may also use this guidance as a reference tool if they wish.

 The Isle of Man has a reputation as a sound and well regulated jurisdiction.
-This is confirmed by the IMF report of August 2009 and the MONEYVAL 2013 follow up report.
+This is confirmed by the IMF report of August 2009, and the MONEYVAL 2013 follow up report, and the MONEYVAL Onsite Assessment 2016.
 It is essential for the Island to maintain this reputation in order to continue attracting legitimate investors with funds and assets that are clean and untainted by criminality.
-Anyone in the Isle of Man that assists in laundering the proceeds of crime or is involved in the financing of terrorism, whether knowingly, unintentionally, or without regard to what it may be facilitating through the provision of its products or services, could face law enforcement investigation, the loss of reputation and the possibility of regulatory sanctions or criminal proceedings.
+Anyone in the Isle of Man that assists in laundering the proceeds of crime or is involved in the financing of terrorism or proliferation2, whether knowingly, unintentionally, or without regard to what it may be facilitating through the provision of its products or services, could face law enforcement investigation, the loss of reputation and the possibility of regulatory sanctions or criminal proceedings.
 Involvement of a relevant person with criminal or terrorist property will also damage the reputation of the Isle of Man as a whole.

-The Isle of Man legislative framework for anti-money laundering and countering the financing of terrorism ("AML/CFT") has been in place and effective since 19902.
+The Isle of Man legislative framework for anti-money laundering and countering the financing of terrorism ("AML/CFT") has been in place and effective since 19903.
 This legislation has been regularly updated to deal with new threats that have emerged and has strengthened the Isle of Man's defences against all crimes money laundering and international terrorism.
-In addition to the legislation being in place, the continued vigilance and co-operation of the financial sector and designated non-financial businesses and professions ("DNFBPs") is vital to maintain these defences.
+In addition to the legislation being in place, the continued